sbacky/ProcessEngagementLetters.com/README.md

 3. Run 'els.bat'.
 The batch file will handle creating and activating the virtual environment, installing dependancies from requirements.txt, setting environment variables, pulling latest version from GitHub and launching the application.

+### Rollover

+Upload engagement letters and roll them forward one year.
+Rolled over engagement letters are saved to 'temp/complete' by default.
+Can optionally change the directory engagement letters are saved to, partner names and partner rates on settings page.

+Results are displayed in real time as each engagement letter is processed.
+Each result will display whether the process was a success or failed followed by the filename.
+Success results are printed in **#8F754F** and failed results are printed in **#C44536**.

+### Entity Check

+Upload engagement letters to extract address and entity information from each letter.

+Results are displayed after entity information has bee extracted from each document.
+Results are displayed in a two column table with filename and address.
+Each row can be clicked on to open an accordion displaying a list of entity names and return types.

+### PDF Printer

+Upload engagement letters and print them to PDF.
+PDFs are saved to 'temp/pdf' by default.
+Can optionally change the directory PDFs are saved to on settings page.

+Results are displyed in real time as each letter is printed to PDF.
+Each result will display whether the letter was printed to PDF successfully or failed followed by the filename.
+Success results are printed in **#8F754F** and failed results are printed in **#C44536**.

 ## Settings

 Settings can be configured on the settings page in the application or by directly modifying the user-config.json file.
 Each setting has the following properties: